Copyright Kevin Deldycke <kevin@deldycke.com> and contributors.

 [docs] def test_explicit_single_job_is_silent(invoke): """An explicit '--jobs 1' is a deliberate sequential choice: no warning.""" @command @jobs_option @pass_context def cli(ctx): echo(f"Jobs: {ctx.meta['click_extra.jobs']}") with patch("click_extra.execution.CPU_COUNT", 4): result = invoke(cli, "--jobs", "1") assert result.stdout == "Jobs: 1\n" assert result.exit_code == 0 assert not result.stderr

-[docs] def test_default_collapses_to_sequential_warns(invoke): """The bare default ('auto') also warns when it collapses to a single job.
-This is the silent trap on a two-core host: no flag is passed, yet the default reserves one core and runs sequentially. """ @command @jobs_option @pass_context def cli(ctx): echo(f"Jobs: {ctx.meta['click_extra.jobs']}") with patch.multiple("click_extra.execution", CPU_COUNT=2, DEFAULT_JOBS=1): result = invoke(cli) # No --jobs: exercise the default value. assert result.stdout == "Jobs: 1\n" assert result.exit_code == 0 assert "'--jobs auto' resolved to a single job" in result.stderr assert "only 2 logical CPUs are available" in result.stderr
+[docs] def test_default_collapse_to_sequential_logged_at_info(invoke): """The default's collapse to a single job stays discoverable at info level.
+This is the silent trap on a two-core host: no flag is passed, yet the default reserves one core and runs sequentially.
+The trace lives at info level, next to the resolved-jobs line, instead of a default-verbosity warning. """ @command @jobs_option @pass_context def cli(ctx): echo(f"Jobs: {ctx.meta['click_extra.jobs']}") with patch.multiple("click_extra.execution", CPU_COUNT=2, DEFAULT_JOBS=1): result = invoke(cli, "--verbosity", "INFO", color=False) assert result.stdout == "Jobs: 1\n" assert result.exit_code == 0 assert "'--jobs auto' resolved to a single job" in result.stderr assert "only 2 logical CPUs are available" in result.stderr

 [docs] def test_resolved_job_count_logged_at_info(invoke): """The resolved job count and os.cpu_count() are logged at info level.""" @command @jobs_option @pass_context def cli(ctx): echo(f"Jobs: {ctx.meta['click_extra.jobs']}") with patch.multiple("click_extra.execution", CPU_COUNT=8, DEFAULT_JOBS=7): result = invoke(cli, "--verbosity", "INFO", "--jobs", "4", color=False) assert result.stdout == "Jobs: 4\n" assert result.exit_code == 0 assert "Resolved --jobs to 4" in result.stderr assert "os.cpu_count()=8 logical CPUs" in result.stderr